 Cancellation for Military Members

 Individuals who have served on active duty in the U.S. Armed Forces for at least 24 months do not need to meet the continuous residence requirements, so long as they were in the U.S. when they entered the Armed Forces and were honorably discharged if they are no longer in the Armed Forces.

 Immigration law may define an aggravated felony differently than criminal law.

 You will be barred from cancellation if you have been convicted of an aggravated felony.
 These crimes cover a wide range.
 Some obvious examples include murder, rape, drug trafficking, and sexual offenses involving minors.
 Other aggravated felonies are defined more technically, such as violent crimes or theft crimes that resulted in a sentence of at least one year in prison, even if the foreign national did not actually serve a year.
 Fraud can be an aggravated felony if it involved at least a certain amount of money.
 Attempting to commit a crime defined as an aggravated felony is considered an aggravated felony, even if you did not complete the crime.

 It is important to remember that cancellation of removal involves a significant amount of discretion by the immigration judge.
-You will want to present compelling evidence in the proceedings that tells a sympathetic story about your life and your connections to the U.S. Read more here about putting together an application for cancellation of removal.
+You will want to present compelling evidence in your application and the proceedings that tells a sympathetic story about your life and your connections to the U.S.